marian963/MayoClinic_Kaggle/README.md

 #### Training:

 I couldn't finish training part because I couldn't download the image datas.
 The total size of the data is 395.36 GB.
 I tried to take the data directly from kaggle.
 I installed Kaggle, macport, openslides, opendatasets, etc. and created API token on Kaggle to make it work, but I couldn't get it done.
+I think Google Colab might work better to get the data directly from Kaggle.

 #### Future Work: